tawhidmonowar/codex_hackathon_preliminary/README.md

 1. **AI dependency** — If all Gemini API keys are exhausted, the fallback keyword classifier has lower accuracy for complex cases (ambiguity, inconsistencies).

-2. **Bangla in fallback mode** — The fallback classifier detects basic Bangla keywords but doesn't do deep NLP.
-Complex Bangla complaints need the AI layer.

-3. **No conversation context** — Each ticket is analyzed independently.
+2. **No conversation context** — Each ticket is analyzed independently.
 The service doesn't remember previous tickets from the same customer.

-4. **Single transaction matching** — When a complaint could match 3+ transactions equally, the service correctly says "insufficient_data" rather than guessing.
-Some judges might prefer a best-guess approach.

-5. **Free tier limits** — With 3 keys we get ~4500 requests/day.
+3. **Free tier limits** — With 3 keys we get ~4500 requests/day.
 Enough for evaluation, but a production system would need paid API access.

 ---